-Proposed 31-story, 350-foot-tall, 426,500-square-foot mixed-use tower that would feature 171 affordable apartment and condominium residences, a hotel with up to 200 rooms, off-street parking for up to 340 cars, 2,500 square feet of retail space, and 8,000 square feet of ground-floor community space.
+Approved 31-story, 350-foot-tall, 426,500-square-foot mixed-use tower that will feature 168 affordable apartment and condominium residences, a hotel with up to 200 rooms, off-street parking for up to 340 cars, 2,500 square feet of retail space, and 8,000 square feet of ground-floor community space.
 A conference center and banquet hall would be located on the $174 million tower’s second floor, with hotel rooms on levels 3 to 11 and residences on levels 12 through 30.

 The ground-floor community space could include a new Chinatown branch for the Boston Public Library, replacing the original Chinatown Library that closed 60 years ago.
 The space could also include non-profit offices, space for cultural programming or community gatherings, and childcare and classroom space.
 A new public pedestrian plaza and connector between Tremont and Washington Streets would be constructed on the proposed tower's ground floor.

-The proposed tower would be built to LEED Gold sustainability specifications.
+The approved tower would be built to LEED Gold sustainability specifications.
 The proponents were the only respondents to a City of Boston request for proposals (RFP) to develop the 0.67-acre City-owned project site.